lidianqqh/Fraud-detection-Medicare-data-MADS-Capstone/README.md

 A data-viz pipeline was built to illustrate the details about the explained variance of each component individually and the model as a whole.
 ![explained_variance_for_3_components.JPG](assets/explained_variance_for_3_components.JPG)
-Additionally, a pipeline was built for automating the whole process of finding the optimal K for a K-Means cluster model.(find script at unsupervised_learning/auto_K_finder.ipynb)
+Additionally, a pipeline was built for automating the whole process of finding the optimal K for a K-Means cluster model.(please find the [notebook]( unsupervised_learning/auto_K_finder.ipynb) at folder unsupervised_learning)

 With the dimensionality reduction by SVD and PCA with 3 components, we are able to capture 99\% of the variance from the original dataset.The original dataset has 80+ numerical features.
 By distilling the original dataset down to 3 components and keeping so much of the information from the whole dataset, we should see a huge increase in speed for the downstream supervised learning models training and optimization.